chardmd/au-property-finance/README.md

 ## Curated Notes Regarding Property Investing in Australia

 In the year 2017, with almost zero knowledge on how to invest in the stock market, I was able to learn, navigate and invest in Australia Stock Market (ASX).
-Not bad for self leaner.
+Not bad for self taught.

 This year, I decided to learn how the Australia's Property Market works.
 This repo will served as my notes, where in I can dump information, links, articles, jargons, that I learn along the way.
 Maybe in the future, If ever that I decided to buy my own property or join the real estate game, then this wiki will serve as my guidance. 😁